espressif/esp-idf/docs/en/api-reference/peripherals/lp_i2s.rst

 Standard Mode
 ^^^^^^^^^^^^^

 In standard mode, there are always two sound channels, i.e., the left and right channels, which are called "slots".
 These slots support 16-bit-width sample data.
-The communication format for the slots mainly includes the following:
+The communication format for the slots can be found in this :ref:`i2s-communication-mode` section.

-- **Philips Format**: Data signal has one-bit shift comparing to the WS signal, and the duty of WS signal is 50%.

-.. wavedrom:: /../_static/diagrams/i2s/std_philips.json

-- **MSB Format**: Basically the same as Philips format, but without data shift.

-.. wavedrom:: /../_static/diagrams/i2s/std_msb.json

-- **PCM Short Format**: Data has one-bit shift and meanwhile the WS signal becomes a pulse lasting for one BCLK cycle.

-.. wavedrom:: /../_static/diagrams/i2s/std_pcm.json

 PDM Mode (RX)
 ^^^^^^^^^^^^^

 PDM (Pulse-density Modulation) mode for RX channel can receive PDM-format data.
 Only 16-bit-width sample data are supported.
+The communication format for the slots can be found in this :ref:`i2s-communication-mode` section.

 Functional Overview